Technology

 Engaging with us

 If you are a hardware vendor building specialized chips for Machine Learning and Artificial intelligence and are interested in exploring our products or services for your software/compiler stack, please do reach out to us.
-Alternatively, if your business is driven by ML/AI algorithms and you are looking for a productive and performant path to acceleration on the latest hardware such as NVIDIA GPUs, PolyBlocks can have a dramatic impact.
+Alternatively, if your business is driven by ML/AI algorithms and you are looking for a productive and performant path to acceleration on state-of-the-art AI accelerator hardware, such as NVIDIA GPUs, PolyBlocks can have a dramatic impact.

 Testimonials